Magellan expedition: Cebu

 On 2 April, Magellan held a conference to decide the fleet's next course of action.
 His officers urged him to head south-west for the Mollucas, but instead he decided to press further into the Philippines.
 On 3 April, the fleet sailed north-west from Limasawa towards the island of Cebu, which Magellan learned of from Kolambu.
 The fleet was guided to Cebu by some of Kolambu's men.
-They sighted Cebu 6 April, and made landfall the next day.
+They sighted Cebu on 6 April, and made landfall the next day.
 Cebu had regular contact with Chinese and Arab traders and normally required that visitors pay tribute in order to trade.
 Magellan convinced the island's leader, Rajah Humabon, to waive this requirement.

 As he had in Limasawa, Magellan gave a demonstration of the fleet's arms in order to impress the locals.
 Again, he also preached Christianity to the natives, and on 14 April, Humabon and his family were baptised and given an image of the Holy Child (later known as Santo Niño de Cebu).
 In the coming days, other local chieftains were baptised, and in total, 2,200 locals from Cebu and other nearby islands were converted.

 When Magellan learned that a group on the island of Mactan, led by Lapu-Lapu, resisted Christian conversion, he ordered his men to burn their homes.
 When they continued to resist, Magellan informed his council on 26 April that he would bring an armed contingent to Mactan and make them submit under threat of force.